Essential dimension and pro-finite group schemes: Notations and preliminaries

-If $G=\projlim_i G_i$ is a pro-algebraic group scheme over $k$ (every affine group scheme is pro-algebraic) and $L/k$ is an extension, we have to clarify what we mean by $\H^1(L,G)$: there are at least three possibilities. \begin{itemize} \item $\projlim_i\H^1(L,G_i)$. \item The set $\on{Tors}(L,G)$ of $G$-torsors over $L$, where by $G$-torsor we mean a scheme $T$ over $L$ with an action of $G$ such that $G_L\times_L T\to T\times_L T$ is an isomorphism.
-Observe that these are torsors for the fpqc topology, but not for the fppf one: it may happen that, since $G$ is not of finite type, such a $T$ is not trivialized by any finite extension of $k$. \item If $G$ is abelian, the fppf continuous cohomology in the sense of Jannsen, see \cite{ja88}. \end{itemize} We have a natural map
+If $G=\projlim_i G_i$ is a pro-algebraic group scheme over $k$ (every affine group scheme is pro-algebraic) and $L/k$ is an extension, we have to clarify what we mean by $\H^1(L,G)$: there are at least two possibilities. \begin{itemize} \item $\projlim_i\H^1(L,G_i)$. \item The set $\on{Tors}(L,G)$ of $G$-torsors over $L$, where by $G$-torsor we mean a scheme $T$ over $L$ with an action of $G$ such that $G_L\times_L T\to T\times_L T$ is an isomorphism.
+Observe that these are torsors for the fpqc topology, but not for the fppf one: it may happen that, since $G$ is not of finite type, such a $T$ is not trivialized by any finite extension of $k$. \end{itemize} We have a natural map

 We are going to prove that, if $G$ is pro-finite, the map $\tau_L$ is an isomorphism.